 In terms of soundproofing materials, plexiglass and glass are not the only things you can use for noise reduction.
 In fact, there are other materials that could also perform the soundproofing task.

 Some materials don’t need any expertise to install them.
 Below are some of the alternative soundproofing materials you can use for your project.

 Soundproof curtains are some of the easiest materials you can use to soundproof a room.
 The best thing about using these materials is that they are super easy to install, non-permanent, and they do a very good job of blocking the sound.

 If you want a quick solution to the noisy traffic or neighbor, try soundproofing curtains (check my favorite one on Amazon).
 Soundproof curtains are inexpensive.
 And because they come in different colors and sizes, you can choose the best one for your project.

 Check out our recommended soundproofing curtains on Amazon, and see the difference in sound levels when using one or two layers of curtains – it’s pretty amazing.

 2) Window Blinds

-Final Thoughts of Plexiglass vs Glass Soundproofing
+Final Thoughts on Plexiglass vs Glass Soundproofing

 It is clear that both plexiglass and glass have both strengths and weaknesses.
-When it comes to soundproofing capability, the glass has a higher STC rating.
-This means that the glass is a better soundproofing material compared to plexiglass.
+When it comes to soundproofing capability, the glass has a slightly higher STC rating.
+This means that the glass is a slightly better soundproofing material compared to plexiglass.